 As adults, we are aware of the cycle of life.
-However, even with this knowledge, when family member or close friend dies, it can turn our world upside down.
+However, even with this knowledge, when a family member or close friend dies, it can turn our world upside down.
 Arranging the funeral and dealing with their estate seems a mammoth and daunting task.
 Winston Solicitors can provide support, practical guidance and legal advice to help you through what can be an extremely difficult time.

 Call us if you need our help on 0113 320 5000